New Jersey Roads - NJ 440/CR 501 - Northern

 Getting a little closer, from 1st St. WB.

 SB starting from the middle of Bayonne, where you can see the Ocean Terminal had a different name (when the name was also button copy).
 In fact, it's still called MOTBY, or the Military Ocean Terminal of Bayonne (I guess MOTB just didn't zing enough as is).
 You may also notice MM 19 in the fourth photo, which shows that NJ accounts for NY 440's mileage.
-The last photo is on the Avenue A ramp; the merge straight ahead is where CR 501 (designated TEMPORARY NJ 440 while the bickering continued over the freeway) originally launched onto the bridge, pre-completion of NJ 169.
+The last photo is on the Avenue A ramp; the dual left and right merges ahead are where CR 501 (designated TEMPORARY NJ 440 while the bickering continued over the freeway) originally launched onto the bridge, pre-completion of NJ 169.

 NB in the same area, with the first photo on the first NB ramp, where CR 501 NB exits its secret NY multiplex with 440 and returns to the surface.
 It's very unusual to see Keep Right instead of KEEP RIGHT - not to mention it's not centered.